ProspectEye/ApsisLead-Tracker-API/README.md

 `var psSite = "YOUR_SITE_CODE"; var psDynamicSite = true;`

 Be sure to put the correct Site Code in the variable `psSite` or your pageview won't be tracked correctly.
-If you have a dynamic webpage and don't want the tracker to be called automaticlly set `psDynamicSite = true`
+If you have a dynamic webpage and don't want the tracker to be called automatically set `psDynamicSite = true`

 `var peJsHost = (("https:" == document.location.protocol) ? "https://" : "http://");`